Linuxcpa/Confederate-Patches/README.md

 I am not a programmer.
 I just did whatever I could to get things to compile.
 This repository is meant for people who know to fix what I could not.

+If you see purple smoke coming out the back of your computer, don't be surprised.

 In short, use at your own risk and if you know what you are doing.

 Because I don't know what I'm doing.